carpentries/lesson-example/data/ReadMe.md

-Data that is needed for the lesson content goes here.
+Data that is needed for the lesson content is placed into this directory.